stjeanner/greeter/README.md

-automated greeter for greeting Leila
+automated greeter for greeting a single person